What’s it all about?

 • Unseen Poetry • Revision and consolidation of the four component texts studied in year 10.
 Student will focus on exam technique and revision skills to ensure that they have a secure grasp of all of the texts.

 Students have a language lesson once a week where they work on exam questions and consolidate the skills they have developed in year 10.
 Later in the year, students are split into ability groups for Language (based on their PPE performance) where they will focus on improving a specific question/skill each week.

-- Jennifer Marsh BScEcon, MSc, PGCE - Head of Department
+- Jennifer Marsh BScEcon (hons), MSc, PGCE - Head of Faculty

 - BBC Bitesize (English Language) - for all topics covered in Year 11 GCSEs.
 For KS3 related topics, click here.